-(This is the second installment in a series over the next few months that will look at the marijuana markets in each of Canada’s provinces and territories.
-Other installments: Alberta, New Brunswick, Nova Scotia and Quebec)
+(This is the second installment in a series that looks at the marijuana markets in each of Canada’s provinces and territories.
+Other installments: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Nova Scotia, Quebec and Saskatchewan.)

 One year ahead of recreational marijuana legalization, Ontario has become the hub of Canada’s licensed production, finance and ancillary cannabis industries.